OpenTOSCA/opentosca-vintner/docs/docs/dynamic-deployment-artifacts.md

 # Dynamic Deployment Artifacts 1.0 Release Candidate

-This document specifies _dynamic deployment artifacts_ which are supposed to be build on-demand based on information in the topology.
+This document specifies dynamic deployment artifacts which are supposed to be build on-demand based on information in the topology.
 The intention is to build variants of deployment artifacts which are specific for the application.
-The specification is under active development.
+The specification is under active development and is not backwards compatible with any previous versions.

 To build dynamic deployment artifacts a `build` management operation is defined for the `tosca.interfaces.node.lifecycle.Variability` interface.
 This management operation can be used in several stages.